 ARISTOTLE (384-322 BCE) Ancient Greece.
 Philosopher and scientist.
 Created comprehensive system of Western philosophy.
 Nicomachean Ethics.
 Poetics.
 Metaphysics.
 Politics.
 (16)

 Bust of Aristotle in National Museum of Rome.
 Roman marble copy of Greek bronze original by Lysippos from 330 BCE.
 The alabaster mantle is a more recent addition.

 ALEXANDER THE GREAT (356-323 BCE) Macedon (now in Greece).
 Military general and political leader of vast empire.
 Defeated Persians.
 (16)

 Portrait of Alexander the Great from floor mosaic found in Pompeii, Italy, dating from 100 BCE.
 Now in Naples National Archaeological Museum.

 ASHOKA THE GREAT (Ashoka Maurya) (304-232 BCE) India.
 Military leader and Emperor of Maurya empire on Indian subcontinent.
 Encouraged spread of Buddhism in India.
 (7)

 A relief sculpture of Ashoka the Great (left) found at Gulbarga stupa in southern India and dating from 100-200 CE.

 EUCLID (fl.
 300 BCE) Ancient Greece.
 Mathematician.
 Developed principles of what is now known as Euclidean geometry.
-Elements.
-(4)
+Elements. (on 5 lists)